 Phone: (301) 496-8174

-Sharif I. Kronemer, PhD received a BA in Neuroscience and Philosophy from Ohio Wesleyan University (2012) and then completed a MSc in Cognitive Neuroscience from the University College London (2013).
-Dr. Kronemer completed his PhD at Yale University supervised by Hal Blumenfeld, MD, PhD (2021).
-His thesis research utilized innovative multimodal approaches, including fMRI and intracranial EEG to investigate the neural mechanisms of visual consciousness.
-Dr. Kronemer now serves as a postdoctoral fellow in the Section on Functional Imaging Methods at the National Institute of Mental Health.
-His current research aims to discriminate between the neural mechanisms for seen versus illusory visual conscious experiences and chart the intrinsic fluctuations in conscious perception with fMRI.
-Dr. Kronemer is a passionate science educator and outreach advocate.
-For more information about Dr. Kronemer, please follow this link: sharifkronemer.com.
+Sharif I. Kronemer, PhD earned a BA in Neuroscience and Philosophy from Ohio Wesleyan University (2012), followed by an MSc in Cognitive Neuroscience from University College London (2013).
+He completed his PhD at Yale University in 2021 where his research combined fMRI, scalp and intracranial EEG, pupillometry, and machine learning to explore the human brain mechanisms of visual consciousness.
+Currently, Dr. Kronemer is a Postdoctoral Fellow in the Section on Functional Imaging Methods at the National Institute of Mental Health.
+His research focuses on uncovering the brain mechanisms that distinguish real versus illusory visual perception and studying spontaneous fluctuations in conscious state using advanced neuroimaging techniques, including high-field fMRI and MEG.
+Dr. Kronemer is also leveraging machine learning and non-neural physiological signals to predict conscious perception in healthy individuals and patient groups (e.g., cortical blindness).
+Beyond the lab, Dr. Kronemer is a dedicated science communicator and advocate for public engagement in science.

 Recent Publications: